simonecorsi/awesome/README.md

 *   [braydie/HowToBeAProgrammer](https://github.com/braydie/HowToBeAProgrammer) - A guide on how to be a Programmer - originally published by Robert L Read

 *   [grvcoelho/css-styleguide](https://github.com/grvcoelho/css-styleguide) - :book: Opinionated CSS styleguide for scalable applications

-*   [loverajoel/jstips](https://github.com/loverajoel/jstips) - This is about useful JS tips!

 ## Zig